keylime/keylime/docs/installation.rst

 * pyyaml

 The latter of these are usually available as distro packages.
 See `installer.sh <https://github.com/keylime/keylime/blob/master/installer.sh>`_ for more information if you want to install them this way.
-You can also let keylime's `setup.py` install them via PyPI.
+You can also let Keylime's `setup.py` install them via PyPI.

 TPM 1.2 Support